Business Development Fund Investment criteria and roles

 - ability to manage Fund reporting.

 As the Fund aims to expand venture capital activity in Queensland, it seeks to encourage new co-investors to enter the market.
-Therefore, if a co-investor does not possess all of the above attributes, it would need to demonstrate a capacity to fulfil the role of a co-investor in investing, mentoring and supporting the growth of the business.
+Therefore, if a co-investor does not possess all of the above attributes, it would need to demonstrate a capacity to fulfill the role of a co-investor in investing, mentoring and supporting the growth of the business.

 It is the private sector co-investor who makes the application for Fund investment.
 It is expected that the co-investor will have undertaken appropriate levels of due diligence on the business prior to lodging the application.